Cacsjep/acap_missing_features_docs/docs/features.md

 #### Parking Times

 Logs the in and out timestamps of vehicles identified by the AXIS License Plate Verifier.
 This feature maintains a detailed record of parking durations and triggers an event if a vehicle exceeds the designated time.
 It enables timely notifications, enforcement actions, or other workflow automations.

+#### License Plate List

+Whitelist plates with validity windows, tags, and optional fuzzy matching.
+Cached list feeds the Flow License Plates node and can auto-clean expired entries.
+See `license_plate_list.md` for setup.